-Massachusetts Street.
+South Park is partially located within the planning area and is bisected by Massachusetts Street.
 South Park includes a recreational center, a playground, butterfly garden and wading pool.

-Section 3 - Goals, and Policies and Implementation Strategies
+Section 3 - Goals, Policies and Implementation Strategies

-The Oread Neighborhood planning area is anticipated to continue in the future to be a neighborhood with a mix of residential housing types as the dominate land uses and various a number of mixed use and commercial areas.
+The Oread Neighborhood planning area is anticipated to continue in the future to be a neighborhood with a mix of residential housing types as the dominate land uses and various mixed use and commercial areas.
 Preserving the existing housing stock, increasing homeownership and improving property maintenance will be important for the future.